Learning F2L

 Hint!
 The first three moves of the solution always follow the same pattern: You first tilt one of the side layers so that one "slot" travels to the top layer.
 Then you turn the top layer.
 And then you tilt the side layer back into its original position.

 The slot that you move must not contain a solved F2L pair.
 You want to preserve this.
-Solved means that the edge and the corner match colourwise and that the pair is at tits correct position.
+Solved means that the edge and the corner match colourwise.
+If the F2L pair is solved but in the wrong slot, you should first insert it into its right slot before you proceed with the other pairs.

 Let's first look at how to bring a corner to the top layer: